StreetSupport/streetsupport-web/README.md

 * description: the page's meta description
 * layout: the master layout file (found in `/layouts/`)
 * permalink: ???
 * jsBundle: the js bundle that will be loaded into the page.
-Bundles are defined in `/webpack.config.js` and each one points to a js file in `/src/js/`
+Bundles are defined in `/webpack.config.js` and each one points to a js file in `/src/js/`.
+For basic pages, use `generic`.
 * section: the top level navigation item this page belongs to.
 See `/src/scss/modules/_variables.scss` for list of sections
 * page: the navigation item for this page.
 See `/src/scss/modules/_variables.scss` for list of pages